wkorando/go-serverless-with-java/STEP6.md

 ## 6. Building a Deployment Pipeline

 So far we are deploying functions directly from our local computer.
-This process of building and deploying functions won't work within an organization.
+This process of building and deploying functions won't scale though to enterprise level.
 Let's set up a so-called toolchain, that will clone this repo to a private GitLab repo and sets up a delivery pipeline with two stages.
-One that builds the java code and the second one that deploys the serverless functions to the cloud.
+One that builds the Java code and the second one that deploys the serverless functions to the cloud.

 1. To create the toolchain, CTRL-click the following button:

     [![Deploy to IBM Cloud](./images/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/eciggaar/go-serverless-with-java&branch=master&env_id=ibm:yp:us-south)

 2. For the Lite account users, make sure the region (1) is set to your default region.
 For Europe based users this most likely will be London.
-Dallas will be the default region when your closer to the US.
+Dallas will be the default region when you're closer to the US.
 Check with your workshop hosts if you're not sure.
 Next, click (2) to configure the Delivery Pipeline.

 	![](./images/pipeline-1.png)